ops400/my_xinitrc/README.md

 And may or may not the awesome fonts will not appear. pacman-contrib is for the checkupdates function. sysstat is for mpstat function.
+# Warning! this only works on Arch Linux.